baldr-io/apiengine/README.md

 ## Dependencies
 * Lua 5.3
 * Jsoncpp
-* A lua JSON library fo your choice
+* A lua JSON library of your choice
 * microhttpd

 ## How to use